WTS012201/Portfolio/about.markdown

 # Introduction

 I'm an undergraduate student in my senior year working towards my Bachelors in Computer Science.
 I have a strong interest in computer vision and machine learning in computer vision.
 I have been focused in expanding my knowledge in these areas for the past year.
-I have some past experience with web development, both front and back end.

 # Education